-Following from the first enhancement theme – Teaching for Transitions – The National Forum’s next enhancement theme for 2016 is – Assessment OF/FOR/AS Learning – Our new enhancement theme will place a special focus on assessment in Irish higher education.
-It will support and leverage an enhancement approach to assessment, in order to ensure that Ireland adopts and promotes innovative, engaging, collaborative, learner-oriented and integrated approaches to assessment that take account of the complex dynamics and requirements of higher education.
+Following from the first enhancement theme – Teaching for Transitions – The National Forum’s next enhancement theme for 2016 was – Assessment OF/FOR/AS Learning – This enhancement theme placed a special focus on assessment in Irish higher education.
+It supported an enhancement approach to assessment, in order to ensure that Ireland adopts and promotes innovative, engaging, collaborative, learner-oriented and integrated approaches to assessment that take account of the complex dynamics and requirements of higher education.

-In particular, this enhancement theme explores the purposes of assessment initially defining these terms as:
+In particular, this enhancement theme explored the purposes of assessment initially defining these terms as:

 - Assessment OF Learning: completing assessment to demonstrate learning